- Read our review guidelines

 Zippers & Pockets Are Handy

-The next time you head out on the water you should have a better idea of what to wear to keep you comfortable.
+The next time you head out on the water you should have a better idea of what to wear kayaking to keep you comfortable.
 Try to look for breathable fabrics that are lightweight to allow you to move and paddle comfortably, and keep in mind the conditions!
+You don’t always need special clothing, just good clothing choices and a little research.

-Now you know how to stay safer and drier in your canoe or kayak, why not share this with your fellow paddlers?
+Now you know the general guidelines for how to stay safer and drier in your canoe or kayak, why not share this with your fellow paddlers so they can learn how to dress for kayaking?
 And if you have any comments or questions, just let us know.